postscript-medical/marketing-site/src/privacy-policy.md

 ## Giving and withdrawing your consent, and updating your personal information

 Where your consent is required for us to process your personal information, we will ask for your consent at the point at which you provide your data.
 You have the right to withdraw that consent at any time.
 You can also update your personal information at any time.
-If you wish to do either, contact us at [insert email address]
+If you wish to do either, contact us at [admin@postscriptmedical.com](mailto:admin@postscriptmedical.com)

 ## Storing your personal information